Mykelti Williamson: Career

 Williamson has made many guest appearances in TV and film.
 His most recent film appearances have included Ali (2001),The Assassination of Richard Nixon (2004), Get Rich or Die Tryin' (2005), ATL (2006), Lucky Number Slevin (2006), August Rush (2007), High School (2010), Convergence (2015), and Fences (2016).
-He was Juror #10 in the 1997 TV movie remake of 12 Angry Men (picking up the Ed Begley role).
+He was Juror #10 in the 1997 TV movie remake of 12 Angry Men (picking up the Ed Begley role from the 1957 film).
 He also appeared in a short-lived TV series remake The Fugitive (CBS, 2000–2001).
 CBS cancelled the series after one season with a total of 22 episodes.

-In 2002, he co-starred as Detective Bobby "Fearless" Smith in the critically acclaimed but commercially unsuccessful crime drama Boomtown.

-Between 2007 and 2009, he appeared in seven episodes of CSI: NY as Chief Sinclair, reuniting him with his Forrest Gump co-star Gary Sinise.
+In 2002, Williamson co-starred as Detective Bobby "Fearless" Smith in the critically acclaimed but commercially unsuccessful crime drama Boomtown.
+Between 2007 and 2009, he appeared in seven episodes of CSI: NY as Chief Brigham Sinclair, reuniting him with his Forrest Gump co-star Gary Sinise.
 He was a main character in season 8 of 24 starring as Brian Hastings, the special agent in charge of the New York CTU.
 He had a recurring role as Ellstin Limehouse on the FX drama Justified.
-He was also cast as a homeless man named Terry in the third season of the ABC drama Nashville.
+He was also cast as a homeless man named Terry George in the third season of the ABC drama Nashville.
 Since October 2016, Williamson has had a recurring role as Admiral Chernow in Designated Survivor.
 In 2017, he began appearing on Chicago P.D..

 Personal life

 Williamson was married to Miami Vice star Olivia Brown from July 2, 1983 until they divorced in 1985.
 He later married Cheryl Chisholm in 1989 with whom he had his first child, Phoenix.

-He has been married to Sondra Spriggs since April 26, 1997; together they have two daughters, Nicole and Maya.
+Williamson has been married to Sondra Spriggs since April 26, 1997; together they have two daughters, Nicole and Maya.
 The two were married during the filming of TNT's production of Buffalo Soldiers.

-Williamson was charged with attempted murder in 1998 after he stabbed his ex-wife's boyfriend.The judge in that case denied further prosecution due to insufficient evidence.
+Williamson was charged with attempted murder in 1998 after he allegedly stabbed his ex-wife Cheryl Chisholm's boyfriend.
+The court reduced the charge to attempted manslaughter and he was found not guilty by jury.